 Under the Data-Matching Program (Taxation and Assistance) Act 1990, information provided to claim an AIC allowance may be checked against information held by other Australian Government agencies to prevent fraud and duplication of payments.
 These agencies include:

 - Australian Taxation Office

-- DEEWR
+- Department of Employment

-- Department of Families, Community Services and Indigenous Affairs
+- Department of Social Services

 - Department of Veterans' Affairs

 - Department of Health and Ageing.

 7.2.3.3 Freedom of information requests